-Need to optimize a quadratic function subject to linear constraints.

-Quadratic optimization problems are a well-known class of mathematical programming problems for which efficient methods (and tools) exist.
+- Need to optimize a quadratic function subject to linear constraints. - Quadratic optimization problems are a well-known class of mathematical programming problems for which efficient methods (and tools) exist.

-But why the SVM have been so successful?
+But why has the SVM been so successful?

 ... the improvement by finding the maximum margin classifier does not seem to be so strong ... right?